 Problems with coordination

-How can I protect my brain?
+How you can protect your brain

 Don't worry we're not going to tell you that you should never, ever drink alcohol again!
 We all enjoy an occasional pint or a glass of red so let's have a look at what you can do to protect your brain:

-Drink less- Have a think about when you drink and why.
+Drink less - Have a think about when you drink and why.
 You may want to have a drink while meeting a friend, but do you really need that after work lager?
-Try to cut down where you can-your brain will thank you later ;)
+Try to cut down where you can-your brain will thank you later 😊

 Control the amount you drink- As well as how often, pay attention to how much you drink.
 It's easy to get lost, so the next time you're going out monitor your alcohol intake and set yourself a clear limit.